Operating Model

 What the model is built to handle

-• Commercial construction and industrial construction under one accountable schedule
+• Commercial and industrial construction under one accountable schedule with coastal compliance built in

 Operating Principle